 Call for Abstract

-15th World Nephrology Conference, will be organized around the theme ““Recent advancements of research and treatment in the field of nephrology””
+16th World Nephrology Conference, will be organized around the theme “Challenges for nephrology during the COVID-19”

 World Nephrology 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in World Nephrology 2020